Phish-Guard

 Right-click any link and hit “Scan with Phish-Guard” to get:

-- Database check against known phishing sites (mostly South African ones I’ve collected)
+- Database check against a curated list of known phishing sites

-- Homograph detection for those sneaky lookalike domains (like using Cyrillic ‘а’ in “pаypal.com”)
+- Homograph detection for lookalike domains (e.g., Cyrillic ‘а’ in “pаypal.com”)

 - Domain age info via WHOIS